KraKEn-bit/Cryptography/Ancient_Cryptography/README.md

 This is why OTP is called “perfectly secure”.

-Here's a simple image to understand the frequency distributions of the letters:
+Here's a simple image to understand the frequency distributions of the letters in **One time Pad(OTP)**:

 ![image alt](https://github.com/KraKEn-bit/Cryptography/blob/main/Images/Uniform%20Distribution%20of%20letters.png?raw=true)

+- ###**Disadvantages of OTP**

+  1) It can only be use if you can meet the other person and translate the pad to them secretly.
+  2) It is actually difficult to generate large quantities of truly random Numbers.
+  3) You can only use the OTP key only **ONCE**
 ---